 Twelve Point Summary of Potential EV Tax Credits (as of November 2021):

-1. Eliminates the 200,000 cap on cars eligible for tax credits for cars bought after May 24, 2021.
+1. Eliminates the 200,000 cap on cars eligible for tax credits for cars bought after May 24, 2021 (only Senate version).

 As of now, only GM and Tesla have reached 200,000 EVs produced.
 GM and Tesla were thus no longer eligible for the EV tax credit, so both companies stand to benefit.

 This cap is eliminated retroactively for vehicles sold after May 24, 2021 (Chairman's Mark, p.
 30).
 This means that any cars sold by GM and Tesla after May 24, 2021 will be eligible for up to a $7,500 tax credit.
 In sum: the 200,000 cap removal would be retroactive and applied to Tesla cars bought after May 24, 2021.
 A $7,500 tax credit would apply to 2021 taxes that are filed in 2022, so buyers would receive the credit when they file taxes in 2022.